scikit-activeml/scikit-activeml/developer_guide__DRAFT.md

 Check parameter `X` regarding its shape and check that the annotator model has been fitted.
 If no samples or class labels were provided during the previous call of the `fit` method, the maximum value of annotator performance should be outputted for each sample-annotator pair.

-## Testing and improving test coverage
+## Testing and code coverage

-> TODO: Codecov?, How to run tests?
+Please ensure test coverage is close to 100%.
+The current code coverage can be viewed [here](https://app.codecov.io/gh/scikit-activeml/scikit-activeml).

 ## Documentation (User guide and Developer guide)